 No dancing newsreaders back then - CIN was far cry from today's star-studded extravaganzas, with a set that might have been better suited to Nationwide, and Terry introducing guests like Henry Cooper, Roy Kinnear, Willie Rushton and Chas and Dave.
 Even Pudsey Bear didn't debut until 1985 - the original Children in Need logo depicted a group of, well, children in need.

 By the late 1990s, the style of the appeal show had changed drastically, the BBC having decided that Children in Need needed to appeal to a younger audience.
 Hence the show began at times to resemble a seven hour Top of the Pops.
 Terry was critical of the direction the show had taken - in his 2000 autobiography 'Is It Me?' he bemoaned how the show had become "quicker, slicker" but had lost the "warmth and spontaneity" of earlier years.

 In spite of this, he continued to host the show every year without fail, until being forced to pull out shortly before the 2015 appeal due to ill health.
 The following year, the 'Sir Terry Wogan Fundraiser of the Year' award was launched to honour the man most associated with the appeal.

 Wake Up to Wogan

 Terry was probably second only to Carol Hersee as the most seen person on British television, but many will argue that Terry was at his best on the radio, and indeed Wake Up to Wogan was the most popular programme on British radio.
-He hosted the Radio 2 breakfast show for nearly thirty years in total, before handing over to Chris Evans at the end of 2009.
+He hosted the Radio 2 breakfast show for nearly thirty years in two separate stints, before handing over to Chris Evans at the end of 2009.